autarch/blog.urth.org/content/posts/2016-02-07-hacking-on-perl-6-rakudo-and-roast.md

 type: post
 date: 2016-02-07T20:10:42+00:00
 url: /2016/02/07/hacking-on-perl-6-rakudo-and-roast/
-categories:
-  - Uncategorized

 ---
 I found a bug in Perl 6 recently.
 Really I independently discovered [one that was already reported][1].

-Here&#8217;s how to trigger it:
+Here's how to trigger it:

     $ perl6 -e 'say <2147483648/3>'
     ===SORRY!===